vpavlenko/rawl/README.md

 ### MIDI

-MIDI files can be dropped into https://vpavlenko.github.io/chiptheory for visualization.
+MIDI files can be dropped into https://rawl.rocks/ for visualization - to do that, firstly navigate to any MIDI file in the database.
 Saving for user files isn't supported yet (contact me).
 Additionally, there's a decent built-in MIDI library coming from Chip Player JS project: [rock/pop](https://vpavlenko.github.io/chiptheory/browse/MIDI/), [classical](https://vpavlenko.github.io/chiptheory/browse/Classical%20MIDI), [jazz](https://vpavlenko.github.io/chiptheory/browse/Jazz%20MIDI)

 This content should be transformed so that it's discoverable via search engines on queries like "yellow submarine analysis".